grafana/k6-learn/Modules/III-k6-Intermediate/08-Setting-load-profiles-with-executors/Ramping-Arrival-Rate-Exercises.md

      iterations.....................: 143    4.61819/s
      vus............................: 11     min=5     max=11
 ```
-> :point-up: Feel free to ignore the entries about `VU #0`...it's a bit of a special case.
+> :point_up: Feel free to ignore the entries about `VU #0`...it's a bit of a special case.

 Reviewing the output, we now see that k6 automatically added VUs to increase the _iteration rate_ ultimately reaching 11 VUs from our starting point of 5 VUs.

-> :point-up: By **not** specifying `maxVUs` in our first test, we essentially disabled autoscaling of VUs potentially eliminating the ability to reach the desire iteration rate.
+> :point_up: By **not** specifying `maxVUs` in our first test, we essentially disabled autoscaling of VUs potentially eliminating the ability to reach the desire iteration rate.

 ### Ramping effect